Home > Bed + Bath > Quilts > Woolies Flannel Rag Quilt

 The quilt finishes at approximately 60″ x 60″.

 - Sewing Machine and standard presser foot

 Fabric and Other Supplies

 - Fabric for 73 squares (36 front and 36 back, plus 1 for the heart appliqué), we used 10 different Woolies Flannel patterns.
 See our swatch key and layout plan below for our mix-and-match specific yardage recommendations.

 NOTE: Each square is cut at 11″ x 11″ – you can use this measurement to figure your own cutting plan.
-In general, we found if you’d like to cut two or three squares from a particular fabric, get ¾ yard; if you’d like to cut four or five squares from a particular fabric, get 1 yard.
+In general, we found if you’d like to cut two or three squares from one particular fabric, get ¾ yard; if you’d like to cut four or five squares from one particular fabric, get 1 yard.

 - Thirty-six 9½” x 9½” squares of lightweight natural batting

 NOTE: We gave the dimensions needed rather than yardage because batting comes in a such huge variety of options: from pre-cuts in standard bed quilt dimensions to bolts at 34″, 45″, 90″ and 124″.
 We bought 2½ yards of 45″ wide batting.

 - All purpose thread to match fabric for construction